How to create an employer brand that the world respects

 - Is your company associated with unique core values, a pleasant customer experience, an innovative product or social involvement?

 Can you give a positive answer to these questions?
 Then you are already on the right track.
-These are important factors that contribute to a good external reputation and that ensure that your employees work with pride for the organization.
-Do you have doubts?
+These are important factors that contribute to a good external reputation.
+They ensure that your employees work with pride for the organization.
+Still have doubts?
 Then it is time to gain insight.

-We at 2DAYSMOOD and JECKX often give employers advice on how to grow their business in a sustainable, data-driven and people-oriented way.
-In this blog, Robin van der Meulen (Strategic Happiness Expert, 2DAYSMOOD) and Cynthia Noordoven (Founder, JECKX) share useful insights so that you too can give your employer reputation a positive and sustainable boost!
+At 2DAYSMOOD and JECKX we often give employers advice on how to grow their business in a sustainable, data-driven and people-oriented way.
+In this blog, Robin van der Meulen (Strategic Happiness Expert, 2DAYSMOOD) and Cynthia Noordoven (Founder, JECKX) share useful insights so that you too can give your employer brand a positive and sustainable boost!
 We share tips about: